ohiofi/ohiofi.github.io/_posts/2020-09-07-canvas-how-to-convert-an-old-quiz-question-bank-to-a-new-quiz-item-bank.md

 ---
   layout: post
   title: Canvas How to convert an old Quiz Question Bank to a new Quiz Item Bank
-  date: 2020-07-28
+  date: 2020-09-07
   categories:
-  - coding
+  - teaching
   tags:
-  - Twitter
   - programming
-  - coding
-  - bots
+  - Canvas
-  - spam
+  - quiz
-  - Node
+  - test
-  - Heroku
+  - teaching
-  - git
+  - LMS
-  - GitHub
+  - question

 ---